Lake Cathie

 • minimise build-up of sand in the lake entrance

-We follow a standard operating procedure(PDF, 2MB) that outlines our required actions to manage and mitigate flood risks once Lake Cathie reaches 1.6 metres AHD (Australia Height Datum).
-When water levels are at 1.6m, this is not the point that water inundates sewer infrastructure or resident's home, but it is the point where we begin to closely monitor water levels.
+We follow a standard operating procedure(PDF, 4MB) that outlines our required actions to manage and mitigate flood risks once Lake Cathie reaches 1.6 metres AHD (Australia Height Datum).
+When water levels are at 1.6m, this is not the point that water inundates sewer infrastructure or resident's homes, but it is the point where we begin to closely monitor water levels.
+Once Council water levels reach 1.6m AHD, Council monitors water levels at Lake Cathie twice daily.

-To mitigate flood risks, we scrape the high sand berm back to a level of 1.6m.
+To mitigate flood risks, Council have recently scraped the sand berm back to a level of 1.6m AHD.
+This aims to replicate a natural opening before water levels flood sewer infrastructure and was based on advice from the NSW Government.
 The 1.6m trigger level represents the point that our staff are able to mobilise and prepare to act should these certain conditions present.
 It does not automatically initiate our responsibility to scrape the berm.

 At this point, we start planning and mobilising to undertake works to allow water levels to reduce before it inundates sewer infrastructure and resident’s homes.
 Enacting flood mitigation measures also relies on other factors, including substantial rainfall confirmed on the long-term forecast, water levels continuing to rise, and optimum tidal conditions.